johnny-morrice/portal/README.md

 # Portal

+Do you find the `ssh` portforwarding options fiddly?

+Me too!

-This is a wrapper round ssh.
-It enables a user to forward ports inside another network into her own machine.
+This is a wrapper round SSH that enables a user to forward ports inside another network into her own machine.

 It deals with the case that the remote network gateway only allows access to